Shift from the drone to the person

 1. Empower the “victims” as advocates for change.
 Rather than dismissing concerns, invite affected communities to be part of the solution.
 Ask what an acceptable noise level sounds like to them.
 Bring them into real-world noise tests and research efforts.
 Let them contribute, not just complain.

-People don’t oppose eVTOLs because they lack information.
+People don’t oppose drones because they lack information.
 They resist because they feel impacted—by noise, by change, by unfairness, by uncertainty.
-If we want to shift public perception, we need to shift from selling the vehicle and start engaging the people.
+If we want to shift public perception, we need to shift from selling the drone and start engaging the people.

 Previous